Who Are the Plaintiffs in a Wrongful Death of a Child Case?

 Life expectancy charts are often used by juries to determine a starting point to come up with an answer for such complex calculations.
 (See Example of a Social Security Life Expectancy Chart Here.)
 Typically, a life care planner is called in by both sides.
 So this is done to argue whether the payout should be more, or less depending on who’s side you are on.
 Only experts can express this type of opinion.

-The Rules Court and evidence baring use of speculation, does not mean the parents will be limited to a low recovery; however the courts of California have frequently affirmed lower recovery amounts in cases that involve the loss of a child due to wrongful death.
+The Rules Court and evidence barring the use of speculation does not mean the parents will be limited to a small recovery.
+However, the courts of California have frequently affirmed lower recovery amounts in cases that involve the loss of a child due to wrongful death.
 Consequently, this is called a remittitur.
-The following is a non exhaustive list of potential legal damages a parent can pursue when they have lost their child due to wrongful death:
+The following is a non-exhaustive list of potential legal damages a parent can pursue.

-- Potential future earnings that are lost – This is in reference to the potential amount of earnings the child may have earned throughout their lifetime.
+- Potential future earnings that get lost – This is about the possible amount of wages the child may have earned throughout their lifetime.

 - Direct expenses – This includes medical expenses, hospital bills, and the cost of the funeral.

-- Loss of consortium (companionship) – This refers to the loss of society, community (affection and love), and when it is pertinent, the monetary support the child provided and the loss of benefits they would have eligible for from retirement, a pension, or any trust, (if the child was profitably employed at the time of death).
+- Loss of consortium (companionship) – This refers to the loss of society, community (affection and love), and when it is pertinent, the monetary support the child provided.
+Also, it compensates for the loss of benefits they would have become eligible.
+Examples include retirement, a pension, or any trust (if the child had become profitably employed at the time of death).

 It is not very difficult to estimate some damages like funeral costs.
 Even easier to digest are the tangible, direct expenses get acquired from medical bills.
-Other damages are much for difficult to calculate.
-Most of all, this is because these damages are more elusive, such as what would be considered as suitable for affection and love (loss of companionship).
-The process for calculating damages is rather complex.
+Bus other damages are much for difficult to calculate.
+Most of all, this is because these damages are more elusive with kids.
+So these are things considered as suitable for affection and love (loss of companionship).
+The process for calculating damages is rather complicated.
 It is a legal analysis that includes a variety of different factors.

-A few of the factors that should be taken into consideration include:
+A few of the factors that should get taken into consideration include:

-- The level of dependency the parent had on the child – This refers to situations where the parent was supported in some way by the child.
-This factor can be determined by financial experts.
-There are several factors that the courts examine to determine the appropriate level of dependency when a parent or family member claims monetary losses.
-These factors include the parent or family member’s circumstances, their age, and the condition of their overall health.
+- The level of dependency the parent had on the child – This refers to situations where the parent had gotten supported in some way by the child.
+Financial experts can determine this factor.
+There are several factors courts examine to determine the appropriate level of dependency.
+So upon the death, certain family members can seek these monetary losses.
+These factors include the survivor’s circumstances.
+So this often includes their age and overall health conditions.

-This additionally requirement has not yet been adopted by the state of California.
-The closer the parent and child’s relationship is, the higher the damages will generally be.
-Some of the things that can help to show this relationship would include such things as home movies, joint vacations, photos, holidays, Father’s Day and Mother’s Day cards, and birthdays, etc. are real proof.
+Some of the things that can help to show this relationship would include such elements as home movies, joint vacations, photos, holidays.
+Apparently participating in Father’s Day and Mother’s Day cards, and birthdays, etc. are real proof.
 Physician appointments and medical bills are sometimes relevant for many reasons.

-- The employment benefits and earnings that are anticipated – This is often difficult to calculate due to the fact that most children have not yet started a career path.
+- The employment benefits and earnings that get anticipated – This is often difficult to calculate because most children have not yet started a career path.

 - The estimated lifespan for the child – Experts on human life are often consulted to calculate this.

-- The comparative fault amount (if it applies) on the child’s part –The apportionment of fault theory is recognized in the state of California.
+- The comparative fault amount (if it applies) on the child’s part –The apportionment of responsibility theory gets recognized in the state of California.

-This allows for deductions to be made to the value of the case and it is based on any percentage in fault that may have been contributed by the child.
-So this is what fuels the issues resulting in an accident that caused the loss of life.
-You can learn more about wrongful death damages in our next article or Youtube Video Series.
+This allows for deductions to get made to the value of the case.
+Also, it gets based on any percentage of fault that may have been contributed by the child.
+So this is what fuels the issues resulting in an accident causing loss of life.
+Last, don’t forget to learn more about wrongful death damages in our next article or Youtube Video Series.

 UNDERSTANDING AND EVALUATING THE WRONGFUL DEATH CLAIM By Angela L. Freel Rudolph, Fine, Porter & Johnson, LLP – http://www.rfpj.com/documents/UnderstandingandEvaluatingtheWrongfulDeathClaim_ALF.pdf Measure Of Damages For Wrongful Death Of A Minor Child – http://scholarlycommons.law.wlu.edu/ Wrongful Death Actions in California Some Needed Amendments – http://scholarship.law.berkeley.edu